 "Isolde," I called trying to shake her from whatever object had seized her attention.

 She glanced back and immediately squatted down then turned toward the house; obviously done with her needs.
 As I opened the front door to let us in she snarled over her shoulder before stepping through the threshold.
-We trudged up the stairs but before we could reach the landing my father appeared.
+We started up the stairs and as we did my father appeared at landing.

 He started to say my name but before he could utter the first syllable Isolde began growling and bristling at him.
 My father quickly backed away.